Frequently Asked Questions

 It is important that you review and take action (if required) on every award notice by the date specified.
 Failure to do so could result in a loss of financial aid.

 Yes.
 At Ferris State University, summer semester ends an award year.
-Be sure to make sure you have filed the correct Free Application for Federal Student Aid (FAFSA).
+Make sure that you have filed the correct Free Application for Federal Student Aid (FAFSA).
 Keep in mind, you are allotted a specific amount of financial aid per academic/award year.
 The amount of loan and grant monies you were awarded during your first two semesters will affect eligibility for the remaining semester.

 There are private alternative loans (loans that you must qualify for) available to students and/or parents, which can help bridge the gap between college costs and traditional financial aid resources (e.g. scholarships, grants, federal student loans).
 These loans are not guaranteed by the federal government and therefore require the student to apply with a credit-worthy cosigner.

 FILE EARLY.
 There are many benefits for filing early.
 Extra grant money and Perkins Loans may be available for qualified early filers.
 Filing early may also qualify you for state-sponsored scholarships.
 We strongly recommend that you file your FAFSA on-line at www.fafsa.gov.
 The student and parent will need to obtain an FSA ID to electronically sign the FAFSA.
 Filing on-line reduces FAFSA processing time from approximately 6 weeks to less than 3 days.